victorers1/personal-blog/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown for Astro'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Some basic Markdown syntax that can be used when writing Markdown content in Astro 🚀'
 pubDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-2.jpg'
 ---

-Here is a basic Markdown syntax that can be used when writing content in Astro 🚀.

 ## Headings